 Florence is a wildly popular city among tourists and Italians alike.
 However, its small size and walkability make it seem like more like an urban Tuscan village.
 You can walk almost anywhere in Florence in 20 minutes or less.
 Sometimes though, where you stay dictates what restaurants you eat at, the piazzas you enjoy aperitivo in, or simply the type of getaway you have.
 Here’s our guide about where to stay in Florence, with ideas for all travel budgets from budget-friendly to the ultra-luxury.

-While you figure out where to stay in Florence, why not think about what to do there as well?
+While the information we provide here is free, we also sell tours at very reasonable prices.
+If you’re figuring out where to stay in Florence, why not think about what to do there as well?
 We lead several types of Florence tours, including small group and private Uffizi Gallery tours, walking tours and even a Florence food tour with Florentine steak and wine tasting.